 A Michelin Star in Sintra's Restaurant Scene

 Portugal's Michelin-starred restaurant geography has historically concentrated in Lisbon and the Algarve, with outliers in Porto and Madeira.
 Sintra sits close enough to Lisbon to benefit from that city's dining energy while remaining distinct in character.
-Lab holds one Michelin star (2024) and received an Opinionated About Dining recommendation for leading new restaurants in Europe in 2023, followed by a ranking of 596 among leading restaurants in Europe in 2025.
+Lab holds one Michelin star.
 These signals place it in a recognizable tier: not at the summit of the country's fine dining hierarchy, but clearly within the set of restaurants that reward a deliberate visit rather than a convenience booking.

 For comparison, Belcanto in Lisbon holds two Michelin stars and operates in the capital's most competitive fine dining bracket.
 Vila Joya in Albufeira and Ocean in Porches hold two stars and anchor the Algarve's premium tier.
 Antiqvvm in Porto, Casa de Chá da Boa Nova in Leça da Palmeira, The Yeatman in Vila Nova de Gaia, and Il Gallo d'Oro in Funchal fill out the one-star tier across Portugal's main dining cities.
 Lab sits within that one-star cohort but is the only representative of progressive Spanish creative cooking in a region otherwise defined by Portuguese and Japanese formats.
 Midori, also at Penha Longa, covers the Japanese side of Sintra's high-end dining offer.
 These two restaurants together make Penha Longa one of the more concentrated fine dining destinations in the greater Lisbon area outside the capital itself.

-The Google rating of 4.8 across 74 reviews is a limited sample, but the consistency of score at a resort restaurant where guests span hotel stays, golf rounds, and destination dinners suggests a stable kitchen performance across different service contexts.
+The Google rating of 4.8 across 85 reviews points to a consistently well-regarded dining room.
 That breadth of guest type is harder to maintain than a single-format restaurant and worth noting as a signal of operational reliability.

 The Sintra Context